proxmox/proxmox-backup/docs/introduction.rst

 What is Proxmox Backup Server
 -----------------------------

-Proxmox Backup Server is an enterprise-class client-server backup software that backups :term:`virtual machine`\ s, :term:`container`\ s, and physical hosts.
-It is specially optimized for the `Proxmox Virtual Environment`_ platform and allows you to backup your data securely, even between remote sites, providing easy management with a web-based user interface.
+Proxmox Backup Server is an enterprise-class, client-server backup software package that backs up :term:`virtual machine`\ s, :term:`container`\ s, and physical hosts.
+It is specially optimized for the `Proxmox Virtual Environment`_ platform and allows you to back up your data securely, even between remote sites, providing easy management with a web-based user interface.

 Proxmox Backup Server supports deduplication, compression, and authenticated encryption (AE_).
-Using :term:`Rust` as implementation language guarantees high performance, low resource usage, and a safe, high quality code base.
+Using :term:`Rust` as the implementation language guarantees high performance, low resource usage, and a safe, high-quality codebase.

-It features strong encryption done on the client side.
+It features strong client-side encryption.
 Thus, it's possible to backup data to not fully trusted targets.